Dave-team/Knowledge-base/Negotiation.md

 - If you don't like the agreement, simply back off.
 'We’d love to do business with you but this deal is just not for us.
 Let’s get together on something else later'
 - Give and take: we reciprociate each other.
 Try to get what matters most and give what matters least
 - Never take on any problems and transfer as many problems as possible to their side
-- Always ask for more than you expect
+- Always ask for more than you expect - you can always lower afterwards
 - Never agree with a first offer / never say yes the first time around
 - When asked for a concession, always ask for something in return
 - Play good cop bad cop – someone really excited and then someone who is really struggling with the pricing